DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 not only an important criterion for paying a lot of attention to delivery; the costs are also important.
 In 2012, a quarter of the 88 million online orders resulted in a return.
-For fashion this was as high as 60%, while for electronics it was only 5% (PWC, 2013).
+For fashion this was as high as 60%, while for electronics it was only 5% (PwC, 2013).
 Returns and the logistics surrounding them cost a lot of money.
 As long as it remains difficult to implement suitable sizing online and to properly convey the colour and texture properties returns will, for the time